Proper connective differential graded algebras and their geometric realizations: An isomorphism of noncommutative Chow motives

 \begin{ex} Consider the graded Kronecker quiver

-with $|a|=0$ and $|b|=-2$, as a DG-algebra $A$ with trivial differential.
+with $|a|=0$ and $|b|=-2$, as a dg algebra $A$ with trivial differential.
 Then $A$ is smooth, proper and connective, but $A$ is not derived Morita equivalent to a finite dimensional algebra.
-Indeed, one can calculate (directly, using that the algebra is quite small) that
+Indeed, one can calculate (directly, using that the algebra is quite small, or see \cite[Proposition 3.1]{MR3441111}) that

-and (DG-algebras derived Morita equivalent to) finite dimensional algebras do not have negative Hochschild cohomology.
-See also \cite[Proposition 3.1]{MR3441111}. \end{ex}
+and (dg algebras derived Morita equivalent to) finite dimensional algebras do not have negative Hochschild cohomology. \end{ex}

 \begin{ex} Consider the minimal $A_{\infty}$-algebra $A$ which has underlying quiver

 such that $|a|=|b|=|c|=0, |e|=-1$ and with higher multiplications determined by $m_1=0$, $m_2(a,b)=m_2(b,c)=0$, and $m_3(a,b,c)=e$.
 Then $A$ is smooth, proper and connective, but $A$ is not formal: to see this remember that a minimal model for $A$ is unique up to (non-unique) $A_{\infty}$-isomorphism \cite[Corollaire 1.4.1.4]{lefevre2002categories}, and one checks explicitly that there are no $A_{\infty}$-morphisms from $\sf{H}^*(A)$ to $A$. \end{ex}